glpcc/leonardo/readme.md

 # Leonardo Chatbot

-Leonardo is a chatbot project named after Leonardo Torres de Quevedo, a famous Spanish inventor.
+Leonardo is a chatbot project to explore Local LLMs and Retrieval-Augmented Generation (RAG),named after Leonardo Torres de Quevedo, a famous Spanish inventor.
 The chatbot utilizes the ollama-python library and the llama index for RAG.

 ## Tasks